ganjinaoripova/processing/Final Project Proposal.md

 **- to clarify-**
 either have one screen and one arduino for each player- same program runs on both, but they can't interact with each other.
 - or have one arduino (with enough pins to connect to photosensors from both players.)
 The problem here is, I don't think you can connect two screens to one arduino?
+Also each screen only shows the player's own ships. so I guess it doesn't make sense to connect them both to the same arduino?